-- maintenance or upgrades on buildings or structures - activities, equipment or supplies that are already being supported through other sources or where other Commonwealth, state or territory governments have primary responsibility - reimbursement of activities that have commenced prior to the execution of a grant agreement - research activity undertaken outside of Australia, although funding can be sought to support the Australian-based components of multi-national research activity - costs incurred prior to us notifying you that the application is eligible and complete - retrospective costs - any in-kind contributions - financing costs, including interest - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - non-project related staff training and development costs - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - conference attendance, and associated travel (except in pre-approved circumstances where the research outputs of the activity are to be presented) - travel or overseas costs that exceed 10% of total project costs except where otherwise approved by the Program Delegate (see above) - health insurance, travel insurance, foreign currency, airport and related travel taxes, passports and visas - entertainment and hospitality costs - personal subscriptions (e.g. personal journal subscriptions) - personal membership of professional organisations and groups - airline club membership - communications costs (mobiles, telephone calls) - institutional overheads and administrative costs.
+- major capital works projects such as the purchase or construction of new/expanded facilities; works requiring a construction project manager; works that alone or together (where multiple projects are proposed in one application) extend beyond minor/general repair, maintenance and/or upgrade projects - maintenance or upgrades on buildings or structures owned and/or operated by state/territory governments - activities, equipment or supplies that are already being supported through other sources or where other Commonwealth, state or territory governments have primary responsibility - reimbursement of activities that have commenced prior to the execution of a grant agreement - research activity undertaken outside of Australia, although funding can be sought to support the Australian-based components of multi-national research activity - costs incurred prior to the agreed project (Activity) start date - retrospective costs - any in-kind contributions - financing costs, including interest - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - non-project related staff training and development costs - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - conference attendance, and associated travel (except in pre-approved circumstances where the research outputs of the activity are to be presented) - travel or overseas costs that exceed 10% of total project costs except where otherwise approved by the Program Delegate (see above) - health insurance, travel insurance, foreign currency, airport and related travel taxes, passports and visas - entertainment and hospitality costs - personal subscriptions (e.g. personal journal subscriptions) - personal membership of professional organisations and groups - airline club membership - communications costs (mobiles, telephone calls) - institutional overheads and administrative costs.